 A native of North Carolina, Erin White is a designer, entrepreneur, and teacher working for healthy food systems.
 Characteristic of his collaborative nature and his belief that diverse ideas lead to resilient solutions, Erin built this creative practice as a hybrid model in the intersection between design, consulting, and social entrepreneurship to allow free exploration into what it means to design for the human-centered territory of food systems.

 He has degrees from North Carolina State University and Bowdoin College, five years experience as a chef and line cook, one summer’s work as an on-site farm manager, two years work as a statistician with the NC Central Cancer Registry, three years experience as a framing carpenter, four and a half years of architectural practice with Boston's utile Architecture and Planning and Frank Harmon Architect of Raleigh NC, and extensive travels throughout the US and abroad.

-He is a founding member and interim Chair of the Capital Area Food Network, and a board member of Advocates for Health in Action.
+He is a founding member and interim Chair of the Capital Area Food Network, and a former board member of Advocates for Health in Action.

 Zulean’s background has been catered around community impact, programing, and a business twist.
 This Texan received her Management Engineering degree from Worcester Polytechnic Institute in Massachusetts and has experience in national and international projects.
 Her food justice and food system interests sparked while interning at a small nonprofit, Ka Honua Momona, on the Hawaiian island of Molokai.
 While living on a farm, Zulean learned and understood the magic and impact food has on individuals and communities.
 Food, is one of the most vital aspects to life.
 It unites cultures, it inspires creativity, it impacts how a child develops.
 Zulean is excited to get her hands deep in food system projects in Raleigh, and help Community Food Lab continue its mission.